 Key Takeaways

-- You can sell with tenants in place - Leases transfer to the new owner; many investors prefer occupied properties
+- You can sell with tenants in place.
+Under Tennessee law the lease transfers to the new owner, and many investors specifically seek occupied properties for day-one rent.

 Landlording looked great on paper: passive income, building equity, tax benefits.
-But the reality in Memphis—late-night repair calls, non-paying tenants, property damage, and the constant stress of being responsible for someone else's housing—has worn you down.
+The reality in Memphis, with late-night repair calls, non-paying tenants, property damage, and constant responsibility for someone else's housing, has worn you down.

 You're not alone.
 Many Memphis landlords reach a breaking point and decide it's time to exit.
-This guide covers your options for selling, how to handle existing tenants, and how to maximize your proceeds when selling your rental property.
+This guide covers your options for selling, how to handle existing tenants, how Tennessee's eviction timeline affects your decision, and what taxes you'll owe when you sell a rental property.

 Signs It's Time to Sell Your Memphis Rental